Rise Internet Review

 To connect to the network, you must be located in an area with towers nearby and have a fixed-wireless antenna installed on your roof.
 The antenna is connected to wires that run into your home and connect to a modem and router.

 There are hundreds of fixed-wireless providers in the US.
-Many are small regional internet companies, and some are larger companies like Rise Broadband and AT&T. Rise Broadband offers faster speeds and lower prices compared to other fixed-wireless providers.
-Take a look at this table below that compares similar fixed-wireless plans.
+Many are small regional internet companies, and some are larger companies, such as Rise Internet.
+It offers faster speeds and lower prices compared to other fixed-wireless providers.
+Take a look at the table below that compares similar fixed-wireless plans.

-If Rise Broadband fixed-wireless internet isn’t available in your area, enter your zip code below to find out if there is another fixed wireless provider near you.
+If Rise Internet fixed-wireless internet isn’t available in your area, enter your zip code below to find out if there is another fixed wireless provider near you.

 Fixed wireless vs. other internet types